In collaboration with Police

 Having every little detail of your personal life scrutinised in case it is affecting your performance.

 It’s probably even tougher when there are only 19 other people doing what you do, and you’re the only one representing the black community in a very white-male-dominated world.
 But that’s what Lewis Hamilton has been doing since 2007, and through the ups and downs he has turned himself into the most successful Formula 1 driver ever, and stands on the verge of setting new records this year.

 Like many drivers, Hamilton has multiple other interests, but he also has great opportunities as a truly global superstar who transcends his sport.
 That provides him with a platform that he is working to make sense of in order to use it in the best possible way.

+That moment and impact hints at the wider reach Hamilton has had beyond being a racing driver.
+He was extremely vocal in calling for racial equality on a global scale as well as within F1, leading to him receiving accolades such as ‘Game Changer of the Year’ for 2020, prior to being knighted.
 As he embraces his passion for music as well as fashion – confirming in July that he was XNDA on the Christina Aguilera single ‘Pipe’ – he admits his ongoing F1 success actually allows him more time to put his energy into other projects.

 “I don’t know how to describe myself.
 But I would say that there have been multiple humbling experiences this year and I do remember the feeling of not just wanting to be a sportsman.
 The way sportsmen and women are perceived as just doing that one thing… You know I was wondering all this winning – what does it really mean if you can’t have an impact?
 If you can’t help change things for the positive?

 “I do all these other things now and it’s almost like in some senses whilst [racing] is my primary job and primary focus, when I am out doing those things it’s almost like this is my side job!
 ‘I also race and drive pretty well!’
 But I try to be good at these other things.